tc39/test262/CONTRIBUTING.md

 This is one of two required frontmatter tags.
 The description should be a short, one-line description of the purpose of this testcase.
 We suggested that the description be kept to less than 100 characters, but clarity is preferred over brevity.

 Eg: Insert &lt;LS&gt; between chunks of one string

+#### esid
+**esid**: [spec-id]

+This tag is required for all new feature tests.
+This tag identifies the hash ID from the portion of the ECMAScript draft which is most recent to the date the test was added.
+It represents the anchors on the generated HTML version of the specs.
+E.g.: `esid: sec-typedarray-length`.
+This tag might be used to replace a `es6id` or further.

+When writing a new test for a Stage 3+ spec not yet published on the draft, the `pending` value can be used while a hash ID is not available.

 #### info
 **info**: [multiline string]